Exrun94/beepboop.nvim/README.md

 ```

 ### V. Other options
 After loading beepboop.nvim, you get access to some usercommands like `:BeepBoopVolume {volum}`, `:BeepBoopEnable`/`Disable` and `:BeepBoopToggle` which all give volume/mute control over beepboop's playback.
 Additionally, the `enable_sound` option will either pick the default state for the result of these commands when neovim is started.
-Additionally, if you find that there are too many sounds playing, there is a default `max_sounds` of 20, but this property can be altered if desired.
+* If you find that there are too many sounds playing, there is a default `max_sounds` of 20, but this property can be altered if desired.

 ### VI.
 Plugin Compatability
 Just some notes on using other plugins that are known to or may conflict with beepboop.nvim